bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/hippias.md

 title: Hippias Of Elis
 born: -460
 died: -400
-keywords: Hippias, Quadratrix, Circle, Angles, Perfect Numbers, Quadrature, Platonic Solids
+keywords: hippias,hippias
-description: Hippias was a Greek philosopher who developed a precise definition of the perfect numbers, created Quadratrix & quadrature, doubled the cube, generated the Platonic Solids & elucidated the concept of infinity.
+description: Hippias was a Greek contemporary of Socrates whose only contribution to mathematics seems to be the quadratrix - a curve he may have used for squaring the circle and trisecting angles.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---